Custody Laws in Connecticut

 If you are seeking a modification, it is best to continue to maintain close contact with your children and to document the reasons why you want custody changed.
 In some situations, the other parent might agree to a modification, but often disputes break out.
 You want to fully document your own continuing involvement and care for your children, which will predispose a judge in your favor.

-Experienced Connecticut Child Custody Attorneys
+Get Help from an Experienced Connecticut Child Custody Attorney

 Custody laws in Connecticut are complex, and only a skilled attorney can help you build the strongest case possible for custody.